jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 Here’s one way I personally leverage this: When I occasionally struggle with writer's block, I make the task of writing more enjoyable by allowing myself to drink coffee and listen to music while I write.
 Additionally, I’ll often go to a cafe for a nice atmosphere which I wouldn’t do if I weren’t writing.

 By adding three of my favorite things to the routine, it no longer seems burdensome.
-It can be quite pleasant once I get in a flow\!
+It can be quite pleasant once I get in a flow!

 A few ways you can increase the enjoyment of your efforts include: